Biden says Trump should no longer receive confidential intelligence information | ExBulletin

 Biden says Trump should no longer receive confidential intelligence information

+President Joe Biden does not think former President Donald Trump should be given confidential information, as is the tradition of former presidents, citing “Trump’s erratic behavior unrelated to the insurgency.”

-When asked in an interview with CBS Evening News host Norah O’Donnell if he thought Trump should be given an intelligence briefing if he requested it, Biden replied, “I don’t.
-Do not think.”
+When asked in an interview with CBS Evening News anchor Norah O’Donnell if he thought Trump should be given an intelligence briefing if he requested it, Biden replied, “I don’t.
+Do not think.

 “I’d rather not speculate out loud,” Biden said when asked what he feared might happen if Trump continued to receive the briefings.
-“I just think he doesn’t need to have the – the intelligence briefings.
+“I just don’t think he needs to have the – the intelligence briefings.”
 What’s the value of giving him an intelligence briefing?
-What impact does he have at all, other than the fact. that he could slip in and say something? “
+What impact does he have at all, other than the fact that he might slip up and say something?

-Past presidents have traditionally been allowed to request and receive intelligence briefings.
+Former presidents have traditionally been allowed to request and receive the same information as their successors.

+A senior administration official previously told CNN that Trump had not submitted any requests at this point.
+There are many ways to present intelligence, the official said, which the intelligence community would formulate if requested.

+White House press secretary Jen Psaki told CNN on Thursday that “the intelligence community supports requests for former presidents for intelligence briefings and will consider all incoming requests, as they always have.

-Trump’s former senior deputy director of national intelligence, Sue Gordon, wrote in a Washington Post op-ed in the wake of the U.S. Capitol insurgency last month that Trump “may be exceptionally vulnerable to bad actors with bad intentions “once he is removed from his post.
+Trump’s former senior deputy director of national intelligence, Sue Gordon, wrote in a Washington Post op-ed in the wake of the U.S. Capitol insurgency last month that Trump “may be exceptionally vulnerable to evil bad actors. intentioned ”when removed from office.

 Gordon, a more than 30-year-old intelligence veteran, also said in 2019 that one of Trump’s most common responses to intelligence briefings was to doubt what he was being told.